weinajin/minimal-mistakes/_posts/2018-08-25-nested-cross-validation.md

 1. Can I apply the best hyperparameter selected in the first iteration of the outer fold, to build models for the remaining $K-1$ outer loop? i.e. to save the search of the best hyperparameter in the next $K-1 \times L \times M$ (where $M$ is the number of hyperparameter combinations, if use grid search).

     I think the answer is no. The reason is that in this way, the `test` sets in the following loop are not "untouched" by the hyperparameter selection process.
-For example, in the outer loop # $2$, the `test` set for evaluatig the model performance was actually used in the outer loop # $1$ for selecting the hyperparameter, then some data were used both for hyperparameter tuning and performance evaluation.
+For example, in the outer loop # $2$, the `test` set for evaluating the model performance was actually used in the outer loop # $1$ for selecting the hyperparameter, then some data were used both for hyperparameter tuning and performance evaluation.
 This will cause overfitting.

 2. What if the $K$ outer loop has distinct hyperparameter?
 How can I use the nested CV to build the best model?